corvusdeinanis/cuddlyspaceship/content/Health.md

 According to WHO,
 >“Illness is a state in which a person's physical, intellectual, emotional, social or spiritual functioning is diminished or impaired in comparison with the previous experience”."

+It is a state of poor health where normal functioning of the body is disrupted